SyCLoPS User Manual¶

 print(tctid)

-Task 5.
-Select all TC nodes in TC tracks:
+Task 4.
+Select Monsoonal system nodes in MS tracks:

 tc_sections = []